getify/You-Dont-Know-JS/scope-closures/ch4.md

 Wait!
 This is still using a function to create the scope for hiding `cache`, and in this case, the function is still named `hideTheCache`, so how does that solve anything?

-Recall from "Function Name Scope" in Chapter 3, what happens to the name identifier from a function expression.
+Recall from "Function Name Scope" (Chapter 3), what happens to the name identifier from a function expression.
 Since `hideTheCache(..)` is defined as a `function` expression instead of a `function` declaration, its name is in its own scope -- essentially the same scope as `cache` -- rather than in the outer/global scope.

 That means we could name every single occurrence of such a function expression the exact same name, and never have any collision.
 More appropriately, we could name each occurrence semantically based on whatever it is we're trying to hide, and not worry that whatever name we choose is going to collide with any other `function` expression scope in the program.

-In fact, as we mentioned in Chapter 3, we *could* just leave off the function name entirely -- thus defining an "anonymous `function` expression" instead.
+In fact, as we discussed in "Function Name Scope" (Chapter 3), we *could* just leave off the name entirely -- thus defining an "anonymous `function` expression" instead.
 Appendix A will explore the importance of names for such functions.

 ### Invoking Function Expressions Immediately